You are here:

 If you do not understand a term or concept being used, ask for a definition and/or look up multiple definitions/descriptions.

-Be prompt to the weekly lab meeting.
+Be prompt to individual meetings and the weekly lab meeting.

 Post vacations and absences on the LabMembers calendar.